2006年末に設立された東京のレコード・レーベル。

 10 The Dawn Again

-11 The End Isn't the End
+11 The End Isn't the End12 Gathering the Light

 This is exactly the sort of album we need right now: positive, encouraging and multi-faceted…All of the colors of the spectrum have been gathered, creating a beam so powerful it dispenses the darkness – A Closer Listen